FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Conclusion

 \section{Conclusion}

-In this paper, we first revisited existing model fingerprinting methods, designed a false claim attack by crafting some transferably easy samples, and revealed existing methods were vulnerable to the false claim attack.
-We found that the vulnerability can be attributed to the untargeted nature that existing methods compare the outputs of any given samples on different models rather than the similarities to specific signatures.
-To tackle the above issue, we proposed FIT-Print, a false-claim-resistant model fingerprinting paradigm.
-FIT-Print transformed the fingerprint of the model into a targeted signature by optimizing the testing samples.
-We correspondingly designed two fingerprinting methods based on FIT-Print, namely the bit-wise FIT-ModelDiff and the list-wise FIT-LIME.
-Our empirical experiments demonstrated the effectiveness, conferrability, and resistance to false claim attacks of our FIT-Print.
-We hope our FIT-Print can provide a new angle on model fingerprinting methods to facilitate more secure and trustworthy model sharing and trading.
+In this paper, we revisited existing model fingerprinting methods and revealed their vulnerability to false claim attacks by designing an attack that crafts transferable, "easy" samples.
+We demonstrated that this vulnerability primarily stems from the untargeted nature of current approaches, which compare the outputs of arbitrary samples across models rather than evaluating their similarity to specific signatures.
+To address this issue, we proposed FIT-Print, a targeted, false-claim-resistant model fingerprinting paradigm.
+By optimizing testing samples, FIT-Print effectively transforms the model fingerprint into a specific, verifiable signature.
+Based on this framework, we developed two corresponding methods: the bit-wise FIT-ModelDiff and the list-wise FIT-LIME.
+Extensive empirical experiments verified the effectiveness, conferrability, and robust resistance of FIT-Print against false claim attacks.
+Ultimately, we hope that FIT-Print offers a new perspective on model fingerprinting, facilitating more secure and trustworthy model sharing and trading.